MisterCruz/bug-tracker/README.md

 I chose React to seperate the app into different components and to reuse code easily.

+Why Next.js?

+Next.js allows for image optimization, server side rendering, and a better way to handle routing with Next Links.

 The MongoDB schema takes care of the projects and the tickets within each project.

 ## Maintainability